Bipinoli/bipinoli.github.io/_posts/2018-04-26-Tic-tac-toe-with-MiniMax-AI.md

+---
+layout: post
-# Tic tac toe with Minimax AI
+title: Tic tac toe with minimax AI
+---

 ![image](/assets/images/tic_tac_toe/tic_tac_toe.png){:height="500px"}

 Yesterday i was bored as hell.
 With nothing particular to do, this semester break seemed pretty dull.
 I was lying in the bed bored and lazy.
 And out of nowhere i came up with the idea of making game.
 I decided on Tic Tac Toe and started laying my game plan.
 Within few hours i would have a playable game in front of me.